What is the Weather Like in Rarotonga and the Cook Islands in February?

 February is in the middle of the South Pacific “wet season”, where rainfall patterns tend to be short but heavy bursts of rain.
 Those travelling between islands will need to keep in mind that travel plans can often change due to the weather, which is more likely to be the case in February.

-The Cook Islands receives an average of 237 mm / 9.3″ of rainfall in the month of February, with around 17 days out of February experiencing rain.
+The Cook Islands receives an average of 237 mm (9.3 in) of rainfall in the month of February, with around 17 days out of February experiencing rain.

 Average Rainfall Across the Cook Islands

 The South Pacific cyclone season starts in November and ends in April, making February a month with a higher risk of tropical storms.
-On average, less than 1 day in February in the Cook Islands (more specifically, Rarotonga) is affected by tropical storms.
+On average, less than one day in February in the Cook Islands (specifically, Rarotonga) is affected by tropical storms.
 Tropical storms are more likely to affect the islands of the Northern Group.

 Historically, the Cook Islands (including the Northern Group) was affected by a tropical cyclone in February 1839, 1840, 1877, 1882, 1889, 1897, 1906, 1935, 1936, 1937, 1941, 1942, 1947, 1950, 1958, 1962 and 1990.